-Fluency T Departments of ELLA ELTA TRN SPEAKING CRITERIA 5 Very Good: Confident, smooth speech with very natural delivery.
-4 Good Generally natural delivery, only occasional halting when searching for appropriate J wards/expressions.
-3 Adequate The student has a rather halting delivery, but can maintain a flow of speech 2 2 Poor Speech is slow, halting and fragmented.
-The student avoids longer sentence structures and phrases 1 1 Inadequate The student speaks so little that no 'fluent' speech can be said to occur.
+Fluency 5 Very Good: Confident, smooth speech with very natural delivery.
+4 Good Generally natural delivery, only occasional halting when searching for appropriate wards/expressions.
+3 Adequate The student has a rather halting delivery, but can maintain a flow of speech 2 Poor Speech is slow, halting and fragmented.
+The student avoids longer sentence structures and phrases 1 Inadequate The student speaks so little that no 'fluent' speech can be said to occur.
 Pronunciation 5 Very Good: Few errors of pronunciation and consistent use of rhythm and intonation.
 Although foreign accent is evident, the utterances are easily understood 4 Good Occasional errors of pronunciation but comprehension are not impeded; some consistencies of rhythm and intonation are still evident (i.e. marked foreign accent).
-3 3 Adequate Rhythm, intonation and pronunciation require more careful listening; errors of pronunciation may occasionally lead to incomprehension 2 Poor Comprehension suffers due to rhythm and intonation and frequent repetition is required.
-1 1 Inadequate Content is unintelligible with little attention paid to intonation, rhythm and pronunciation.
-Vocabulary profitations Very Good: Good: Sophisticated and extensive range of vocabulary for the level allows for full discussion.
+3 Adequate Rhythm, intonation and pronunciation require more careful listening; errors of pronunciation may occasionally lead to incomprehension 2 Poor Comprehension suffers due to rhythm and intonation and frequent repetition is required.
+1 Inadequate Content is unintelligible with little attention paid to intonation, rhythm and pronunciation.
+Vocabulary 5 Very Good: Good: Sophisticated and extensive range of vocabulary for the level allows for full discussion.
 4 Good Range of vocabulary is demonstrated in non-general topics.
 Occasional inaccuracies in use of sophisticated words.
-3 3 Adequate Range of vocabulary is adequate for everyday topics.
+3 Adequate Range of vocabulary is adequate for everyday topics.
 Some lexical inaccuracies may limit the range of discussion.
-2 2 Poor Range of vocabulary is simple and limited.
+2 Poor Range of vocabulary is simple and limited.
 Frequent lexical inaccuracies and repetitions are evident.
 1 Inadequate Inappropriate and inadequate vocabulary for even the simplest topic.
 Grammatical accuracy 5 Very Good: Sophisticated and accurate use of wide range sentence structures, mastery of the grammatical rules at the level being tested is evident.
 4 Good Widerange of sentence structures with few grammatical errors evident.
-3 3 Adequate Accurate use of simple sentence structures and grammatical forms where occasional errors do not interfere with comprehension; frequent errors are evident in more Complexsentence structures.
-Poor Inadequate Speech is broken and distorted by frequent errors in basic structures Communicative strategies 1 Inadequate Unable to construct a comprehensible sentence.
-5. at at e.g. c.
-Very Good: Wholly effective at communicating both actively and receptively; in everyday contexts and in the expression of ideas and opinions.
+3 Adequate Accurate use of simple sentence structures and grammatical forms where occasional errors do not interfere with comprehension; frequent errors are evident in more Complexsentence structures.
+2 Poor Speech is broken and distorted by frequent errors in basic structures 1 Inadequate Unable to construct a comprehensible sentence.
+Communicative 1 strategies 5 Very Good: Wholly effective at communicating both actively and receptively; in everyday contexts and in the expression of ideas and opinions.
 4 Good Communicates effectively in turn-taking, responds appropriately and can develop the interaction in most contexts.
-3 3 Adequate Communicates adequately in everyday contexts by responding appropriately.
-Is sensitive to turn-taking but experiences some difficulty in developing the interaction.
-2 Poor Interaction ineffective.
+3 Adequate Communicates adequately in everyday contexts by responding appropriately.
+Is sensitive to 2 Poor turn-taking but experiences some difficulty in developing the interaction.
+Interaction ineffective.
 Can seldom develop an interaction.
-Understanding and communication minimal.
-Organisation of speech Very Good: Well-structured with clear introduction, development and conclusion.
+1 Inadequate Understanding and communication minimal.
+Organisation of speec 5 Very Good: Well-structured with clear introduction, development and conclusion.
 4 Good Overall structure is clear.
 Satisfactory introduction, development and conclusion, however, the transition between stages may not always be clear.
 3 Adequate An overall structure is apparent.
 2 Poor Very little organisation of content.
 Underlying structure not sufficiently apparent.
 1 Inadequate No apparent organisation of content.
-Relevance and adequacy of content Very Good: Relevant and adequate response to the task set 4 Good Relevant to the task but occasional inadequate responses.
+Relevance and adequacy of content 5 Very Good: Relevant and adequate response to the task set 4 Good Relevant to the task but occasional inadequate responses.
 3 Adequate Response for the most part relevant to the task set, though there may be some gaps or redundancy.
-2 Poor Response of limited relevance to the task set; possible major gaps and/or pointless repetition.
+2 Poor redundancy.
+Response of limited relevance to the task set; possible major gaps and/or pointless repetition.